[Latest discovery: a Garton & King Haldon Range has come to light in Chittlehampton! - see below]

 This is an Albumen Photograph of a Full Sized Range.
 There are no clues to the Model Name or Date of Manufacture but you can be assured that the purchaser would be unable to forget the makers name as it is cast into the ironwork and is particularly prominent at the rear of the range.

-Devon Club and Hotel
+Devon Club and Hotel Range

 This Albumen Photograph is of a model from the Devon Club and Hotel Range.
-Some models incorporated a Boiler “prepared for any pressure of water when required, with power sufficient to provide, in connection with a system of circulation, a practically unlimited supply of hot water.”
+Some models incorporated a Boiler “prepared for any pressure of water when required, with power sufficient to provide, in connection with a system of circulation, a practically unlimited supply of hot water.

 The fire is placed at the furthest end from the wall – the appliance stands out into the kitchen with the upright Hot Closet fixed in the usual recess of a firplace opening.
 Models are in the region of 7’ 6” long and around 2’ 6” wide.
 There are several flues involved in the construction and a check – draught immediately under the hot plate allows the option of Hot Plate Cooking or Roasting & Baking in the Ovens by its diversion of the direction of the heat.

-Examples from a
+Examples from a Catalogue

-On the left we have The Devonian.
+On the left page we have The Devonian.
 Invented and manufactured by Garton & King this range is Range is suitable for large establishments and incorporates several improvements on previous models which makes it a most complete kitchen apparatus.
-You should be able to enlarge this picture to read the detailed description.
+You should be able to enlarge this picture to read the detailed desrailwaysmallcription.
 The model on the right is the Exonian Cooking Stove (with the added bonus of a powerful Back Boiler and provision for steam cooking).

 Drawing of a combination Steamer and (Gas) Cooker.
 The steamer compartments being on the left hand side of the Drawing.

-Another page from the Garton &
+Another page from the Garton & King Catalogue

-Here we have examples of a Devon Farm Cooking Stoive, a combined Stove and Milk Scalder: the oven enabling the cooking of large joints or the baking of Bread.
+Here we have examples of a Devon Farm Cooking Stove, a combined Stove and Milk Scalder: the oven enabling the cooking of large joints or the baking of Bread.
 The Oxford Range requires far more space than most – it seems to be an early model and possibly not a particularly fast selling model as later versions seem to incorporate the right hand Steam Cooking facility and the left hand Hotplate in one.

 The Exminster Range